slds-lmu/i2ml/content/_index.md

 We also want this course not only to be open, but [open source](https://arxiv.org/pdf/2107.14330.pdf).

 __What is not covered:__ (1) Deep learning.
 (2) An in-depth coverage of optimization.
-We are working on separate open courses for both topics already.
+We are working on separate open courses for both topics.